“Alcohol commonly leads to disorderly conduct charges, but a skilled defense attorney may assist you in overcoming these allegations entirely.”

 The particular case in question originated in Far Hills, New Jersey during the heralded horse racing event commonly referred to as “The Hunt.”
 This annual occasion typically hosts between 30,000 to 50,000 attendees, many of whom drink alcohol during the festivities.

 Under New Jersey law, disorderly conduct is defined as causing a public disturbance, creating a hazard with reckless behavior, or generally acting as an alarming inconvenience to those around you.
 Using offensive language can also constitute disorderly conduct, as outlined in the statute that addresses these charges (N.J.S.A.
 2C:33-2).
 To learn more about disorderly conduct, view our Disorderly Conduct page.

 This case involved one of the aforementioned offenses, specifically, disorderly conduct resulting from public urination at The Hunt.
 My client was a young man with no prior criminal record who was extremely intoxicated at the time of the charge.
 He took this incident very seriously and was proactive in taking steps to address any potential alcohol issues, which included enrolling in an inpatient rehabilitation program.

 Due to his lack of criminal history, his age (he was very young), his clearly expressed remorse, and his proactive steps to deal with any alcohol issues, I successfully convinced the prosecutor, the judge, and the officer involved in the incident to drop the charges against him, thus preserving his spotless criminal record.

 Many times, developing solid relationships with prosecutors and presiding judges can significantly impact my clients’ chances for success when facing criminal charges.
 Additionally, I will always provide my clients with all of the available alternatives immediately following their arrests, in order to ensure that they are in the best possible position when I am working to resolve their cases.

-Contact the Hackensack NJ Offices of The Tormey Law Firm Today
+Contact the Morristown Offices of The Tormey Law Firm Today